Working with Stages

 -

-Select the
+Open the

 Stage

-you want to reverify and click Reverify at the top of the menu:noteIf you wish to stop the in-progress verification, you can click Abort Verification.
+node that you want to reverify and click Reverify at the top of the menu:noteIf you wish to stop the in-progress verification, you can click Abort Verification.

 -